Portugal Participatory Budget

 The voting flow

-The hardest task on this project in terms of UX was the way to vote.
+The hardest task on this project in terms of UX was the voting process.

-We had an API's on the government side to validate the documents, and that part went well.
-We still had to have bulletproof code, and from the design perspective, we made 3 variations of the flow and tested with users to validate the flow and make sure it was not going to be in the way of the initiative's success.
+We had APIs on the government side to validate the documents, and that part went well.
+We still had to have bulletproof code, and from the design perspective, we created three variations of the flow and tested them with users to validate the process and ensure it wouldn't hinder the initiative's success.

 Vote flow